There are now 2 possible online modes for units:

 - Level 2 option in the English and Literary Studies; Gender Studies major sequences

 - Level 2 elective

-- Students are able to (1) acquire an informed understanding of the cultural history of the Regency period in England and how it stimulated Austen's writing; (2) comprehend the genres and aesthetic concepts informing Austen's fiction such as Gothic, realism, sentiment and sensibility, comedy of manners, parody and burlesque, and the Bildungsroman; (3) understand Austen's innovative deployment of an array of narrative techniques; (4) be aware of the importance of informing and challenging their independent analyses and ideas with discriminating reading of the imaginative, critical and theoretical literature which the unit recommends; (5) develop a critical interpretation of Austen's textual negotiation of influential discourses and ideologies on gender, race, class, imperialism and aesthetics; (6) express original arguments, develop appropriate research methodologies, and articulate approaches and findings, coherently and logically in oral and written formats; (7) apply, knowingly and appropriately, highly developed skills of textual analysis, critical reasoning, interpretation and research; and (8) apply developed skills in independent enquiry-based research, leading towards an informed understanding of, and ethical sensitivity towards, our diverse and globalised world in the context of advanced further studies and/or future career paths.
+Students are able to (1) acquire an informed understanding of the cultural history of the Regency period in England and how it stimulated Austen's writing; (2) comprehend the genres and aesthetic concepts informing Austen's fiction such as Gothic, realism, sentiment and sensibility, comedy of manners, parody and burlesque, and the Bildungsroman; (3) understand Austen's innovative deployment of an array of narrative techniques; (4) develop a critical interpretation of Austen's textual negotiation of influential discourses and ideologies on gender, race, class, imperialism and aesthetics; and (5) apply, knowingly and appropriately, highly developed skills of textual analysis, critical reasoning, interpretation and research.

-- Typically this unit is assessed in the following ways: (1) essay; (2) project; and (3) participation.
+Indicative assessments in this unit are as follows: (1) essay; (2) project; and (3) participation.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 tutorials: 1 x 2 hours per week

 - All lectures for this unit will be pre-recorded and available online via LMS

 The following Jane Austen textbooks are required for this unit: